databubs/BellaBeat_Case/README.md

 # Ask
+Everything going to be anaylzed using R Studio Desktop

 1. What are some trends in smart device usage?

 2. How could these trends apply to Bellabeat customers?

 3. How could these trends help influence Bellabeat marketing strategy?

+# Prepare

+Download the dataset from Kaggle;
+We will be working with daily_activities, daily_calories, sleep_day, daily_steps, daily_intensities and weightloginfo

+Add data frames to match the file name